pietheinstrengholt/azure-ml-data-science-400/day-03/lab-06-aml-and-synapse-analytics.md

     ![The SQL script window displays with the aforementioned query.](media/synapsestudio_modelproc.png "SQL query window")

 8. Clear the SQL script text, and execute the following to populate the ERP value in the PROPOSED_HARDWARE table.
-Notice how the ERP column is now a non-zero value.
+Notice how the ERP column now contains non-zero values.

     ```sql
     EXEC [dbo].[predictERP]